Sokoto (city): Historical development

 In the early 19th century, the town (Sokoto) was divided into wards.
 Such wards include Magajin Gari ward, Waziri ward, Sarkin Musulmi ward, Sarkin Adar ward, Magajin Rafi ward, and Sarkin Zamfara Ward.
 At this time the wards were small and surrounded with a wall, which included the mosques of Sultan Bello and Shehu, Sultan Palace and other buildings as well as the compound of Shehu.

 In 1818, the wall was extended up to the extent that it has gates that come in and out of the Birni wall.
 Such gates are Kofar-Kade, Kofar-Kware, Kofar-Rini, Kofar-Dundaye, Kofar-Taramniya, Kofar-Aliyu Jedo, and Kofar-Marke.

 The area of the present Sokoto was the home of many empires and kingdoms of the pre-colonial western Sudan.
 These include the Gobir and Kebbi kingdoms as well as the world-renowned caliphate whose spiritual and political capital is the headquarters of the state.

 Following the conquest of the caliphate by the British in 1903, its various components were made autonomous and joined into the government of Northern Nigeria.
 The northern region was thus made up of mainly parts of the Sokoto caliphate and Kanem-Bornu Empire.
 This continued up to January 1967 when states were created to replace regional governments by General Yakubu Gowon.
 Sokoto became the headquarters of the north-western state created in 1967.
 In 1976 following the creation of Niger state out of North Western state, Sokoto state emerged with its headquarters.
 Yet in Sokoto, Kebbi and Zamfara states were carved out of Sokoto, in 1991 and 1996 respectively.

 Sokoto metropolis has thus been the capital of various governments since its establishment by Caliph Muhammad Bello in 1809.

 People and culture

 Sokoto state has a projected population of 3.7 million people based on a 2006 census made up of two ethnic groups namely, Fulani and Hausa.
 Sokoto town, the capital of Sokoto state, has a population of approximately 2.5 million.
 Apart from Fulani and Hausa, there are the Zabarmawa and Tuareg minorities in the local government border areas.
 All these groups speak Hausa as a common language.
 Fulfulde is spoken by the Fulani.

 Hausa people in the state are made up of Gobirawa, Zamfarawa, Kabawa, Adarawa and Arawa.
-The Fulani on the other hand are of two main groups; the town Fulani (Fulanin Gida; Fulɓe Wuro) and the Nomads.
+The Fulani's on the other hand are of two main groups; the town Fulani (Fulanin Gida; Fulɓe Wuro) and the Nomads.
 The former includes the Torankawa, the clan of Shehu Usmanu Danfodiyo, Sullubawa and Zoramawa.
 The Torankawa are the aristocratic class since 1804.